david-tejada/rango/readme.md

 If the hints are displayed but the commands don't work, most of the time it has to do with the configuration of the hotkey.
 In order to communicate with Rango, Talon presses a key combination to prompt Rango to read the command present on the clipboard.
-By default the key combination is `ctrl-shift-insert` in all the browsers except for Safari, where it is `ctrl-shift-3`.
+By default the key combination is <kbd>ctrl-shift-insert</kbd> in all the browsers except for Safari, where it is <kbd>ctrl-shift-3</kbd>.
 If Rango commands aren't working for you, make sure that the hotkey is properly set up.
 The shortcut that needs to be changed is `Get the talon request`.

 #### Where to Find the Extension Keyboard Shortcuts